About the blog:

 About the name:

 It wasn’t a typo.
 It’s a contraction of Wakimoto and yes, you pronounce it “wacky.”
+It’s a family thing.

-I earned by PhD from Queensland University of Technology.
+I earned my PhD from Queensland University of Technology.
 I received my MS in library science from Simmons College as well as my MA in history (I specialized in discourse and agriculture/farming of Japanese Americans during World War II).
 I have a BS in ecology and evolutionary biology from the University of California, Santa Cruz.
 And because one of my colleagues asked after he read this page, I graduated from Dixon High School (the one in California, not Illinois).

 This blog does not speak or represent CSUEB.
 It represents the opinions and research of the author.